How to manage hair loss due to stress?

 What is the difference between seasonal hair loss and stress-related hair loss?

-Seasonal shedding is a natural phenomenon that typically occurs in spring and autumn, while stress-related shedding can happen at any time in response to stressful situations.
-Seasonal shedding is temporary and less intense than that caused by stress.
+Seasonal hair loss is a natural phenomenon that usually occurs in spring and autumn, while stress-related hair loss can happen at any time in response to stressful situations.
+Seasonal hair loss is temporary and less intense than that caused by stress.

 What are the effective ingredients in dietary supplements to counter hair loss due to stress?